autonity/docs.autonity.org/concepts/afd/index.md

 If *temporary*, jailing will bar the validator from committee selection for a number of blocks known as a `jail period`.
 The jail release block number is computed by the formula:

 $$
-current block number + jail factor * history * epoch period
+\text{currentBlockNumber + jailFactor * history * epochPeriod}
 $$

 Where,

-- $\text{current block number}$: is the block number at the time of computation (i.e. the last block of an epoch when slashing is applied).
+- $\text{currentBlockNumber}$: is the block number at the time of computation (i.e. the last block of an epoch when slashing is applied).
-- $\text{jail factor}$: is a multiplier measured as a number of epochs, defined as a protocol parameter in the [slashing protocol configuration](/concepts/afd/#slashing-protocol-configuration).
+- $\text{jailFactor}$: is a multiplier measured as a number of epochs, defined as a protocol parameter in the [slashing protocol configuration](/concepts/afd/#slashing-protocol-configuration).
 - $\text{history}$: is the number of faults that the validator has been slashed for since registration.
 This applies a reputational factor based on the validator's slashing history over time.
-- $\text{epoch period}$: is the [period of time](/glossary/#epoch-period) for which a consensus committee is elected.
+- $\text{epochPeriod}$: is the [period of time](/glossary/#epoch-period) for which a consensus committee is elected.
 This is defined as a number of blocks in the Autonity network's [protocol parameterisation](/reference/protocol/) and set in the network's [genesis configuration](/reference/genesis/#public-autonity-network-configuration).

 If *permanent*, the validator becomes [jailbound](/glossary/#jailbound) and there is no jail release block.
 Permanent jailing is only applied in the case where a validator suffers 100% stake slashing as a member of the consensus committee.